allebone/help.omni.af.mil/docs/PEX/Training.md

 You can generate a SPR for a single or multiple students for a course within a single squadron.

 1. Go to Menu > Training > Reports.
-Select the Student Progress Ta2.
+Select the Student Progress tab.

 2. Select the Squadron.
 Once a squadron has been selected, the courses that are active for that squadron will be displayed in the Course Details column